 If you’re a woman and you’re working (or want to work) somewhere within the wild and wonderful world of tech, you probably already know that being a woman in tech has its challenges.
-Thankfully, you can also take comfort in knowing that you are not alone in navigating the experience.
+Thankfully, you can also take comfort in knowing you’re not alone in navigating the experience.

-If you are (or will/want to be) a woman in tech, here are 15 collectives, podcasts, and other resources that we hope will help you connect with other women who are working in and transforming the face of tech.
-Explore any or all of these resources and find which ones work best for you.
-We should note that this is not a sponsored post and we haven’t been paid to promote any of these resources.
-If you know of other great resources that we’ve missed here, please feel free to reach out to Emerson (the writer) through LinkedIn—they’ll be thrilled to add to this list!
+If you are (or will/want to be) a woman in tech, here are 15 collectives, podcasts, and other resources that we hope will help you connect with other women working in and transforming the face of tech.

 - 15 Excellent resources for women in tech